 Columbia Law School's campus is comprised of four buildings, three of which are available for room reservations.
-Instructional spaces are primarily designated for classes and other academic activities, though some spaces may be used to host meetings and other events.
+Instructional spaces are primarily designated for classes and other academic activities, although some spaces may be used to host meetings and other events.

-This handbook sets forth the regulations, procedures, and responsibilities that govern reservation and use of those spaces.
+This Handbook sets forth the regulations, procedures, and responsibilities that govern reservation and use of those spaces.
 All reservable spaces at Columbia Law School fall under the jurisdiction of this policy.
 For information about the rooms that are available for reservations please see the Room Description Guide.
+All questions pertaining to room reservations must only be sent to room_reservations@law.columbia.edu.

-I. Things to Consider Before Submitting a Room Request
+- I. Things to Consider Before Submitting a Room Request

-- General Guidelines A.
+- A. General Guidelines

-- В. Timelines for Access to Virtual EMS
+- B. Timelines for Access to Virtual EMS

 - C. Dates When Room Reservations are Limited

 - D. Who to Contact to Determine if there is a Conflict

-- Selecting a Start and End Time for the Reservation E.
+- E. Selecting a Start and End Time for the Reservation

 - II.
 Types of Reservations

 - A. Full Reservation

 - B. Express Reservation

 - III.
 Auxiliary Services (supplemental to booking through Room Reservations, e.g., custodial, AV, etc.)

+- B. List of Auxiliary Services

-- A. Building Services
+- 1. Building Services

-- В. Audio Visual/Information Technology Services
+- 2. Audio Visual/Information Technology Services

-- C. Public Safety
+- 3. Public Safety

-- D. Auxiliary Services Contact Guide
+- 4. Auxiliary Services Contact Guide

-- E. Catering Considerations
+- 5. Catering Considerations

 - IV.
 Who May Reserve Space

-- Α. Faculty and Staff
+- A. Faculty, Visiting Scholars, and Staff

 - B. Students

 - C. Alumni

 - D. Affiliates

-- Е. External Organizations
+- E. External Organizations

 - V. Room Reservation Fees

 - VI.
 Cancellation Fees

 - VII.
 Restrictions on Reserving Space

 - VIII.
 Alcohol Policy and Notification Procedures

 - IX.
-FAO
+FAQ

-I. Things to Consider When Submitting a Room Request A. General Guidelines
+I. Things to Consider When Submitting a Room Request

+A. General Guidelines

-Columbia Law School has very limited capacity to provide space and cannot guarantee the availability of rooms even if those requesting space meet qualifying conditions.
+- 1. Columbia Law School has very limited capacity to provide space and cannot guarantee the availability of rooms even if those requesting space meet qualifying conditions.
 Columbia Law School faculty, faculty assistants, staff and recognized student groups should request space using their Virtual EMS login credentials.
-If you believe you should have Virtual EMS login credentials but do not have them please contact room reservations@law.columbia.edu.
+If you believe you should have Virtual EMS login credentials but do not have them please contact room reservations@law.columbia.edu. - 2.
 All parties using Columbia Law School's rooms are expected to follow the guidelines for room use as set forth in this policy, as posted, and as provided by authorized Columbia Law School representatives.
-If damages are sustained in the room, including to furniture or technical equipment, the requesting department, organization, or other relevant group will be responsible for any associated costs of amelioration.
+If damages are sustained in the room, including to furniture or technical equipment, the requesting department, organization, or other relevant group will be responsible for any associated costs of amelioration. - 3.
 Each room has a standard setup, which is described in the Room Description Guide.
 If a scheduled event requires a configuration different from the room's default configuration, or needs additional services, the user must request the change with the Law School's Building Services department.
 Please see section III of this document for contact information of the appropriate department(s).
 Additional charges may apply.

+4. Event Details

+- a) When titling your event, be both succinct and descriptive.
+For example, if you are holding a meeting for your staff, include the name of the department or professor in the title e.g., Student Services Meeting. - b) There are two new required sections in the reservation details. - (1) Alcohol Y or N: We need to know whether you intend to serve alcohol at your event.
+This will be especially helpful with student events. - (2) Speakers or Special Guests: This will be used to gauge security needs or other involvement in the event.